WaylonWalker/waylonwalkerv2/src/pages/blog/testproject-io-py-actions.md

 _You can see the [conftest.py](https://github.com/WaylonWalker/waylonwalker-com-tests/blob/master/tests/conftest.py) live on GitHub._

 pytest automatically imports [conftest.py](https://github.com/WaylonWalker/waylonwalker-com-tests/blob/master/tests/conftest.py) modules from the same directory that you are working from.
-It's common to place fixtures used accross multiple files here.
+It's common to place fixtures used across multiple files here.
 I placed a driver fixture in this module so that as I create more tests it will be available everywhere by default.

 > conftest.py stores fixtures for all modules in a directory.